VATSIM-Saudi-Arabia/documentation-site/docs/Published Documents/Subdivisional Policies/Member of the Month Policy/test.md

 ### 6.1 Disqualification
 Any member found to be violating the rules or attempting to manipulate the point system will be disqualified from the selection process.

-## 7. Giveaway
+## 7. Recognition
-At the end of each month, the active member may be eligible for a special giveaway or recognition for their participation and engagement.
+At the end of each month, the active member will receive recognition for their participation and engagement by receiving a role on the Discord and an announcement.